Vehrik/FarOut/Characters/Traits.md

     The Integrity of a Trait's products are reduced by 1 whenever they are Challenged, but the Integrity is reduced to 0 if they are overcome by an oppossing Challenge and the Trait's products are destroyed.

-    Traits with constructive properties like Core Boost are considered to Challenge themselves at the beginning of every round, but these Challenges are automatically failed.
-In other words, if a Trait has a Core Boost, it lasts for an amount of Rounds equal to its Integrity plus the remaining length of the Round on which the Trait was activated.
+Traits with constructive properties like Core Boost automatically lose 1 point of Integrity at the beginning of every round.

-    Before you purchase the first point of Integrity, you must designate the product's Form as either plasma, gas, liquid, or solid.
+    You must designate the product's Form as either gas, liquid, or solid.
 Creatures are able to interact with any substances with Integrity in ways that makes sense given its Form and other aesthetics.

     A Trait's products may also be used as improvized tools to complete a Challenge, and in these cases the Integrity is reduced by 1 whenever they are used.
-The shape, size, and other measurements of a Trait's products are consistent, and cannot be changed at will.
+The shape and size of a Trait's products are set at Trait Creation, and cannot be changed at will.

-    Something with Integrity is assumed to have a Momentum equivalent to its Integrity unless it is designated as a Plasma or Gas, in which case the Momentum is capped at 0.
-Plasma implicitely has Damage equivalent to its Integrity, but each point of Integrity costs 15 EXO instead of 10.
-Gas is moved by air currents, but only becomes inert after its Integrity is reduced to 0.
+    Something with Integrity has Momentum equivalent to its Integrity unless it is a gas, in which case the Momentum is capped at 0.

     If the Trait is reapplied to Squares occupied by its products before their Integrity is depleted, the Integrity is refreshed, not added to.
-Traits with at least 1 point of Integrity may be set as traps in ways that make sense for its given Form.
+Traits with Integrity may be set as traps in ways that make sense for its given Form.
     Traps laid in this way require a Sense Challenge equivalent to Activation Challenge preformed by the owner in order to detect it.

 EFFECT CHALLENGE (EC)
 --------------------
-###COST: 5 EXO / 2 EC
+###COST: 5 EXO / 1 EC

     In addition to the primary effects of the Trait (i.e. Damage or Core Damage), you are able to assign the product of your Trait an Effect.
 This